PAGE UPDATED: October 1, 2024

 Active enforcement of these rules will begin on October 1.
 Testing requirements are in effect January 1.

 What does this mean for testing of hemp-derived cannabinoid products sold in Tennessee?
-Mostly, it means businesses should start preparing their testing program now for the October 1 enforcement date.
+Mostly, it means businesses should start preparing their testing program now for the January 1 enforcement date.

 UPDATE: The Tennessee Department of Agriculture recently conducted a webinar on the new regulations.
 You can view that here.